Vioxtar/Creatures/README.md

 Through selection of the fittest, thousands of creatures evolve to become better reproductive beings, and as a byproduct - develop artificial intelligence to assist them in this task.
 The selection of the fittest is natural; there is no predefined or hard-coded fitness function involved.

-By leveraging GPU acceleration, the simulation can support tens of thousands of creatures simulatenously - accelerating the probablistic mutation driven evolution process.
+By leveraging GPU acceleration, the simulation can support tens of thousands of creatures simulatenously - accelerating the process of evolution (which relies on probablistic mutations).
 Additionally, the simulation is physics based, and features a simplified model of fluid dynamics, which dictates the nature of creature-to-creature interactions.

 # Media